sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 Pretty neat, huh?
 There's still room for a lot of improvements/experimenting.
 We could try some network analysis on the dataframe and find out the centrality measures - like betweenness centrality to find out the most important player(s).
 Passmaps also have a few limitations: the affinity for average position may lead to pretty wildly inaccurate results when players change positions a lot in a given match.

-At any rate, I hope this was a fruitful/fun python exercise.
-For any sort of feedback, feel free to reach out to be on Twitter!
+I hope this was a fruitful/fun python exercise.
+For any sort of feedback, feel free to reach out to me on Twitter!